Stoke-on-Trent: Music

 Stoke has a vibrant music scene.
 The Golden Torch, a local nightclub, became the centre of the Northern soul scene in the early 1970s.
 Shelley's Laserdome nightclub in Longton played a pivotal role in the house and rave scene of the late 1980s and early 1990s, helping launch the career of Sasha and featuring regular appearances from Carl Cox, until it was eventually shut down by Staffordshire Police.
 The Void, a Hanley nightclub, developed a sister relationship with Sankey's Soap in Manchester, helping the latter to revive its fortunes during the late 1990s via the promotion of a club night called Golden.

 Robbie Williams is the most famous pop star to hail from the city.
 Many of his songs refer to Stoke-on-Trent, either directly or indirectly.
-These include "It's Only Us", "Burslem Normals", "The 80's" and the spoken introduction to his duet with Jonathan Wilkes of the song "Me and My Shadow".
+These include "It's Only Us", "Burslem Normals", "The 80s" and the spoken introduction to his duet with Jonathan Wilkes of the song "Me and My Shadow".
 The song "Angels" was partly inspired by the golden angel at Burslem Town Hall.
 In 2015, three streets in a new housing estate in Middleport were named after Williams' hit songs: Supreme Street, Candy Lane and Angels Way.

-Saul Hudson, the lead guitarist for Guns N' Roses better known by his stage name "Slash", was born in Stoke-on-Trent.
+Saul Hudson, the lead guitarist for Guns N' Roses better known by his stage name "Slash", was raised in Stoke-on-Trent.
 His father, Anthony Hudson, was from the area, and he spent a few of his early childhood years living in the city before moving to his mother's native United States in 1970.
 He did not meet many of the British side of his family until 1992 when Guns N' Roses played Wembley Stadium as part of the Freddie Mercury Tribute Concert.
 Slash has recalled in interviews and his autobiography that his Stoke relatives drank all of the band's considerable rider:

 "I witnessed one of my uncles, my cousin, and my grandfather, on his very first trip to London from Stoke, down every drop of liquor in our dressing room.
 Consumed in full, our booze rider in those days would have killed anyone but us."